-Movado (with the exception of certain Movado collections, including Movado BOLD), Ebel and Concord watches are manufactured in Switzerland by independent third-party assemblers using Swiss movements.
-Movado smart watches include connected technology licensed from third-parties that also provide end users with the necessary applications and cloud services.
-All of the Company's products are manufactured using components obtained from third-party suppliers.
+Movado (with the exception of certain Movado collections, including Movado BOLD), Ebel and Concord watches are manufactured in Switzerland by independent third-party assemblers using Swiss movements and other parts sourced by the Company's Swiss operations.
+Movado smart watches include connected technology licensed from third parties that also provide end users with the necessary applications and cloud services.
+All of the Company's products are manufactured using components obtained from third party suppliers.
 Certain Movado collections of watches, including Movado BOLD, are manufactured by independent contractors in Asia using Swiss movements.
-Coach, HUGO BOSS, Lacoste, Olivia Burton, MVMT.
-Rebecca Minkoff and Uri Minkoff, Scuderia Ferrari and Tommy Hilfiger watches are manufactured by independent contractors in Asia and the licensed brands smart watches include connected technology licensed from a third party.
+Coach, HUGO BOSS, Lacoste, Olivia Burton, MVMT, Rebecca Minkoff and Uri Minkoff, Scuderia Ferrari and Tommy Hilfiger watches are manufactured by independent contractors in Asia as manufactured by independent contractors in Asia and the licensed brands smart watches include connected technology licensed from a third party.